-The results of the 2016 valuation show the liabilities to be 90.7% covered by the current assets, with the funding deficit of 9.3% being covered by future deficit contributions.
+The results of the 2016 valuation show the liabilities to be 90.7% covered by the current assets with the funding deficit of 9.3% being covered by future deficit contributions.
+The results of the 2019 valuation will be presented to Pensions Committee when available.